MadaAkusto/KasaLedSpotify/README.md

 SPOTIPY_CLIENT_ID = ""
 SPOTIPY_CLIENT_SECRET = ""
 SPOTIPY_REDIRECT_URI = "http://localhost:8888/callback"
 ```

 To discover your device IP using the Python-Kasa API:

 ```
 Kasa discover
 ```

-The device IP will be under Host and must be typed into the 'INSERT DEVICE IP HERE' section of main.py

 This program is a fun side project and will be updated as I see fit :)